GokalpGokdogan/GoBot/README.md

-# GoDoBoto
+# GoBot

-A  discord bot that can be personalized.
-It will play songs on command, show the current hour in Turkey, Germany and Canada.
+A  discord bot that uses discord.py library and Giphy API.

+It has certain functions like:

+->Coin Toss

+->Dice Throw

+->Send GIF

+->Say Hi

+->Slap (an user)

+->It also reads the messages and sends a message from a library when it sees the trigger word